#linear-programming #optimization #solver #milp

 What it is

-ROOC is a compiler designed to parse and convert formal optimization models into static formulations.
-These static formulations can be transformed into linear models which can then be solved using optimization techniques.
+ROOC is a modeling language designed to write formal optimization models, and together with data, transform it into a linear model which can then be solved using optimization techniques.

 The language provides support for defining formal models, including functions, constants, arrays, graphs, tuples, etc...
 It also includes built-in utility functions for iterating over graphs, edges, arrays, ranges, and more.